UK housebuilder may have hit haggling limit

-LONDON, June 24 (Reuters Breakingviews) - St Modwen Properties (SMP.L) investors would be wise to put themselves in the shoes of the average home-seller.
-The owners of the 1.2 billion pound house-builder resisted an initial 542 pence per share offer from buyout house Blackstone (BX.N), arguing it undervalued the company.
-The negotiating tactic has clearly worked - Blackstone is back with a sweetened 560 pence bid amounting to a 25% premium to the British property company’s shares before the first approach read more .
+LONDON (Reuters Breakingviews) - St Modwen Properties investors would be wise to put themselves in the shoes of the average home-seller.
+The owners of the 1.2 billion pound house-builder resisted an initial 542 pence per share offer from buyout house Blackstone, arguing it undervalued the company.
+The negotiating tactic has clearly worked - Blackstone is back with a sweetened 560 pence bid amounting to a 25% premium to the British property company’s shares before the first approach.

 Capital Calls - More concise insights on global finance: